Tupaia (navigator): Joining Endeavour

 Tupaia joined Endeavour in July 1769 when it passed his home island of Ra'iatea in the outward voyage from Plymouth.
 He was welcomed aboard at the insistence of Sir Joseph Banks, the Cook expedition's official botanist, on the basis of his evident skill as a navigator and mapmaker: when asked for details of the region Tupaia drew a chart showing all 130 islands within a 2000 mi radius and was able to name 74 of them.
-Banks welcomed the Raiatean's interest in travelling with Endeavour to England where he could be presented as an anthropological curiosity.
-Australian academic Vanessa Smith has speculated that Banks also envisaged conversation, amusement and possibly a genuine friendship from Tupaia's company during the voyage.
+Banks welcomed the Raiatean's interest in travelling with Endeavour to England because of his usefulness for the ship as well as the envisaged conversation and amusement (possibly even genuine friendship according to Australian researcher Vanessa Smith).
+It was also hoped that he could be presented as an anthropological curiosity in England.
 As Cook at first refused to allow Tupaia to join the expedition for financial reasons, Banks agreed to be responsible for the Raiatean's welfare and upkeep while on board.

 Expedition and Tupaia's map

 As Cook intended to spend several weeks in the Society Islands before heading south, Tupaia assisted the expedition as an interlocutor and interpreter with local tribes.
 He also worked closely with Banks in compiling an account of Tahiti and its inhabitants.
 On August 15, 1769, Tupaia began to work on a Chart of the Pacific Ocean in collaboration with Cook, Banks, and several of Cook's officers.

 Older research summarized by Joan Druett assumed that Tupaia's own voyaging experience was limited.
 It holds that Tupaia had navigated from Ra'iatea in short voyages to 13 islands shown on the resulting map.
-He had not visited western Polynesia, as since his grandfather’s time the extent of voyaging by Raiateans had diminished to the islands of eastern Polynesia.
-His grandfather and father had passed to Tupaia the knowledge as to the location of the major islands of western Polynesia and the navigation information necessary to voyage to Fiji, Samoa and Tonga.
+He had not visited western Polynesia, as since his grandfather's time the extent of voyaging by Raiateans had diminished to the islands of eastern Polynesia.
+His grandfather and father had passed to Tupaia the knowledge as to the location of the major islands of western Polynesia and the navigation information necessary to voyage to Rotuma, Samoa and Tonga.
 It was also assumed that Cook was less pleased than Banks with Tupaia's evident navigational skills, resolving instead to rely on his own exploration of the region.